zentio/custom-integration-rest-example/README.md

 # README #

-This is an example rest service for creating a custom integration with [www.zent.io](https://www.zent.io).
+This is an example rest web service implementation for a custom integration with [www.zent.io](https://www.zent.io).

+To make things easier we have used the [silex](http://silex.sensiolabs.org) php framework in this example.
+But when you create your rest web service can use any language or framework you want.

 ### Installation ###